-&lt;sup>26 Coronial brief page 424.
-Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief pages 815-817.
+&lt;sup>23 Coronial brief page 424.
+Exhibit D, statement of Michelle Smith dated 22 September 2017, coronial brief pages 815-817.
 Transcript page 260.
 Ms Michelle Smith explained that a Priority 0 event means an imminent threat to life and a Priority 1 event means that urgent assistance is required.
 Both are 'Code 1 events' which means they are events requiring ambulance responding with lights and sirens.
 Transcript pages 242 and 275.
 Adjunct Associate Professor Michael Stephenson (A/Prof Stephenson) of AV explained that patients reporting an acute exacerbation of asthma are usually treating as a Priority 1.
 However if the patient's breathing is severely compromised, they will be treated as a Priority 0.
 Transcript page 276.

-- (a) cancelling all dispatches for non-emergency ambulance events; - (b) arranging with the Metropolitan Fire Brigade [MFB] for fire units to attend some Priority 1 events as well as the Priority 0 events they would usually attend;27 - (c) arranging with the Victoria Police for police units to attend appropriate events to conduct welfare checks where ESTA call-takers had been unable to re-establish contact with callers who had called earlier;28 and - (d) AV directing that despite warnings being in place in relation to AV crews requiring welfare breaks (that in normal circumstances can only be interrupted for Priority 0 events) Priority 1 events could also be dispatched to such crews, as well as Priority 0 events.29 - 19.
+- (b) arranging with the Metropolitan Fire Brigade [MFB] for fire units to attend some Priority 1 events as well as the Priority 0 events they would usually attend; - (c) arranging with the Victoria Police for police units to attend appropriate events to conduct welfare checks where ESTA call-takers had been unable to re-establish contact with callers who had called earlier; and - (d) AV directing that despite warnings being in place in relation to AV crews requiring welfare breaks (that in normal circumstances can only be interrupted for Priority 0 events) Priority 1 events could also be dispatched to such crews, as well as Priority 0 events. - 19.
 Nevertheless, the demand for Code 1 responses continued to outstrip available resources.
 Despite AV requesting and receiving assistance from partner agencies, their capacity to respond to Priority 0 events within their 15 minute target timeframe was achieved in only 57% of cases. - 20.
 Having noticed the increased number of calls requesting ambulance assistance, senior ESTA personnel recalled staff from breaks, instructed mentors to take over call management from trainees, and a number of the day-shift call-takers continued working into the evening to assist in meeting the demand.
 Furthermore, team leaders assisted with call-taking and dispatch rather than undertaking their usual supervisory duties. - 21.
-At about 6.18pm, an ESTA team leader sent the first of four text messages which was addressed to police call-takers requesting additional staff to return to work due to storm
+At about 6.18pm, an ESTA team leader sent the first of four text messages which was addressed to police call-takers requesting additional staff to return to work due to storm activity.
+The second text message was sent at 6.48pm, the third at 7.46pm and the fourth at 7.50pm and were addressed to ambulance call-takers.